MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Labs/envision-new-ideas-with-microsoft-365-copilot/3-create-presentation-with-copilot-powerpoint.md

 1. In the Copilot pane, select the "Create presentation from file" prompt.

-1. Paste the **Product Concept.docx** link after "Create a presentation from" and select **Send**.
+1. Paste the **Service Concept.docx** link after "Create a presentation from" and select **Send**.

     The full prompt should look like:

     ```text
-    Create a presentation from [Link to Product Concept.docx].
+    Create a presentation from [Link to Service Concept.docx].
     ```

-1. Copilot will begin generating slides based on the Product Concept document, providing an outline along with features like speaker notes, images, slide layouts, and a General sensitivity label.
+1. Copilot will begin generating slides based on the Service Concept document, providing an outline along with features like speaker notes, images, slide layouts, and a General sensitivity label.

     <div style="background-color: #e0f7ff; padding: 10px; border-left: 5px solid #0078D4; margin-top: 15px; margin-bottom: 15px;">
         <strong>Note:</strong> Generating slides may take up to two minutes, depending on the document’s complexity and number of slides.